Etiology: Bacteria

 • Receiving regular comprehensive dental care

-• Limiting the frequency of sugar in the diet
+• Limiting frequency of sugar in the diet

 • Maintaining excellent oral hygiene and using fluoride containing toothpaste